Optimal Universal Quantum Cloning: Asymmetries and Fidelity Measures: Linear Constraints on Cloning

 Given that $\gamma_1\neq\gamma_2$, an equivalent but independent condition can be derived for each of the $N$ sites (singling out a different $\beta_n$).
 By summing all of these, we get

 and hence we can calculate each of the individual $\beta_n$ in terms of the fidelities.
-With the $\beta_n$ in place, we simply have to verify if all the cloning fidelities, and the normalisation condition, are satisfied.
-For $L=1,N-1$, there are no outstanding quadratic conditions aside from normalisation, and the previous results are recovered.
+With the $\beta_n$ in place, we simply have to verify if all the cloning fidelities, and the normalization condition, are satisfied.
+For $L=1,N-1$, there are no outstanding quadratic conditions aside from normalization, and the previous results are recovered.

 For $1<L<N-1$, we consider our original problem, which can be phrased as the satisfiability problem